 Email: [email protected]

 As Rootz is based in Malta, we are subject to the General Data Protection Regulation (GDPR).
-This means that whenever we process personal data, we always adhere to the following GDPR principles:
+This means that whenever we process personal data, we always follow the GDPR principles:

 If you have questions, suggestions, or concerns about this policy, or about our use of your information, please contact us at [email protected].